e-n-f/if-then-else/textonly.md

 The story gets muddy the next year, when several papers about Algol were presented at a conference.
-One of them was the paper where John Backus, who had previously led the Fortran project, introduced the idea of formal grammars for programming language.
+One of them was the paper where John Backus, who had previously led the Fortran project, introduced the idea of formal grammars for programming languages.

-As he describes it, Algol doesn't have the "if either" conditional form.
+Algol as he describes it doesn't have the "if either" conditional form.
-Instead, it has a keyword called "converge," which makes the top-level "ifs" instead its block behave like "else ifs."
-It is not clear whether this was an idea for a better "if either," or whether it was an earlier idea that had already been rejected in favor of "if either."
+Instead, it has a keyword called "converge," which makes the top-level "ifs" inside its block behave like "else ifs."
+It is not clear whether this was meant as an idea for a better "if either," or whether it was an earlier idea that had already been rejected in favor of "if either."

 * http://www.softwarepreservation.org/projects/ALGOL/paper/Backus-ICIP-1959.pdf